nebulaeonline/microauthd/README.md

 - **Be a Component, not a Platform**: microauthd isn't trying to manage your entire auth strategy.
 It's built to handle **identity**, **token issuance**, and **role/scope enforcement** leaving broader policy and SSO integration to other layers.
 - **Zero Dependencies**: No Redis, no PostgreSQL, no external key services.
 SQLite is the only runtime requirement.
-- **AOT Compatibility**: microauthd is written in C# using the .NET 8 SDK, and has been architected from day one to be AOT-compatible.
-Our philosophy is that cold start time, memory footprint, and binary size matter.
+- ~~**AOT Compatibility**: microauthd is written in C# using the .NET 8 SDK, and has been architected from day one to be AOT-compatible.
+Our philosophy is that cold start time, memory footprint, and binary size matter.~~ (the AOT experiment is over)
 - **Secure by Default**: All sensitive operations are opt-in.
 No usernames in logs, no introspection leaks, no open scope writes.

 ## Security Posture